 “It feels like a deep muscle massage,” Dr. Eric Braverman, an internationally known expert in the treatment, told Time magazine writer Christine Gorman.

 If the concept at first sounds “unconventional,” take heart.
-Initially based on Harvard research done more than a half century ago, EECP therapy continues to gain ground in scientific circles.
-In that research, evidence supports benefits of EECP therapy for patients suffering from heart-related conditions.
-Studies suggest that the extra blood flow to the heart initiates production of tiny blood vessels.
+Initially, based on Harvard research done more than a half-century ago, EECP therapy continues to gain ground in scientific circles.
+In that research, evidence supports the benefits of EECP therapy for patients suffering from heart-related conditions.
+Studies suggest that the extra blood flow to the heart initiates the production of tiny blood vessels.
 These, in turn, better nourish the heart muscle.

 Learn more about EECP: